History of lesbianism: Ancient Roman Empire

-The Roman fabulist Phaedrus attempted to explain lesbianism through a myth: the Titan Prometheus, coming home drunk from a party, had mistakenly exchanged the genitals of some women and some men.
-Phaedrus remarks: "Lust now enjoys perverted pleasure."

-Roman writer Seneca the Elder used the hypothetical of a husband who killed his wife and her female lover as an example of a legal case where the facts were too obscene to discuss openly.

 Iamblichus, a Greek novelist from the first century AD, is best known for his Babylonaica, or Babylonian Tales.
 The Babylonaica contains a side story about "Berenice, who was daughter of the king of Egypt, and about her wild and lawless passions: and how she had relations with Mesopotamia."
 According to an ancient summary of the episode, Berenice and Mesopotamia (a woman) are wed.
 Although the Babylonaica mainly deals with a heterosexual couple, Sinonis and Rhodanes, Berenice and Mesopotamia exist as foils for the pair.
 Classicist Helen Morales cautions that this tale ought not to be treated as "certain evidence...that lesbian marriages were performed in the Roman imperial period," but the mere fact that it exists and survives is remarkable.

 Lucian's Dialogues of the Courtesans contain an episode in which a woman named Megilla renames herself Megillus and wears a wig to cover her shaved head.
 She marries Demonassa of Corinth, although Megillus is from Lesbos.
-Her friend Leaena comments that "They say there are women like that in Lesbos, with faces like men, and unwilling to consort with men, but only with women, as though they themselves were men".
+Her friend Leaena comments that "They say there are women like that in Lesbos, with faces like men, and unwilling to consort with men, but only with women, as though they themselves were men."
 Megillus seduces Leaena, who feels that the experience is too disgusting to describe in detail.
-Leila J. Rupp writes in Sapphistries: A Global History of Love Between Women: "Two things are significant in this depiction: the connection of an aggressive woman from Lesbos with masculinity and the portrayal of the seduced as a prostitute".
+In Sapphistries: A Global History of Love Between Women, Leila J. Rupp writes, "Two things are significant in this depiction: the connection of an aggressive woman from Lesbos with masculinity and the portrayal of the seduced as a prostitute."